oleander/Spot/README.markdown

 ### Filter ingoing arguments

-Sometimes it might be useful to filer ingoing params.
+Sometimes it may be useful to filer ingoing params.
 You can filter the ingoing string by using the `strip` method.

 ```` ruby